Will the firm Canadian dollar continue to rise? Market participants are keeping a close eye on price movements during U.S. trading hours.

 - Remarks by Bank of Japan Governor Ueda

-- Kashkari (U.S.): Remarks by the President of the Minneapolis Federal Reserve Bank
+- Kashkari (U.S.): Remarks by the President of the Minneapolis Fed

-In the U.S. currency market yesterday, the Canadian dollar rose against the yen.
+In the U.S. currency market the previous day, the Canadian dollar rose against the yen.
 The CAD/JPY pair rose from 114.151 to 115.279.
-An uptrend has formed along the 20-period moving average on the hourly chart.On the 4-hour chart, the candlesticks have extended from the centerline of the Bollinger Bands to +3σ, and on the daily chart, the pair has recovered to its year-to-date high.
-Meanwhile, on the weekly chart, the correction ended upon touching the 20-day moving average, and the uptrend that began last April is still ongoing.
+An uptrend has emerged along the 20-period moving average (MA) on the hourly chart.On the 4-hour chart, candlesticks have extended from the middle line of the Bollinger Bands to +3σ, and on the daily chart, the pair has recovered to its year-to-date high.
+Meanwhile, on the weekly chart, the correction ended upon touching the 20-period moving average, and the uptrend that began last April is still ongoing.

-Today’s economic indicators include remarks by RBA Governor Block at 6:10 a.m., New Zealand housing construction permits at 6:45 a.m., Japan’s employment statistics at 8:30 a.m., Japan’s capital expenditure and monetary base at 8:50 a.m., Australia’s current account balance and housing construction permits at 9:30 a.m.,1:00 PM: Remarks by Bank of Japan Governor Ueda; 4:45 PM: France’s budget balance; 7:00 PM: Eurozone’s consumer price index; 11:55 PM: Remarks by John Williams, President of the New York Fed; and 1:45 AM: Remarks by Neel Kashkari, President of the Minneapolis Fed.We should keep a close eye on price movements during U.S. trading hours to see if the firm Canadian dollar continues to rise.
+Today’s economic indicators include remarks by RBA Governor Block of Australia at 6:10, New Zealand housing construction permits at 6:45, Japan’s employment statistics at 8:30, Japan’s capital expenditure and monetary base at 8:50, Australia’s current account balance and housing construction permits at 9:30,1:00 PM: Remarks by Bank of Japan Governor Ueda; 4:45 PM: France’s budget balance;at 19:00, the Eurozone Consumer Price Index; at 23:55, remarks by U.S. Federal Reserve Bank of New York President Williams; and at 25:45, remarks by U.S. Federal Reserve Bank of Minneapolis President Kashkari are scheduled.
+We’ll need to keep a close eye on price movements during U.S. trading hours to see if the firm Canadian dollar will continue to rise.